Estonia in the Eurovision Song Contest 2011: Final

 The final took place on 26 February 2011 at the Nokia Concert Hall in Tallinn, hosted by Piret Järvis, Lenna Kuurmaa and Ott Sepp.
 The five entries that qualified from each of the two preceding semi-finals, all together ten songs, competed during the show.
 The winner was selected over two rounds of voting.
 In the first round, a jury (50%) and public televote (50%) determined the top two entries to proceed to the superfinal.
 The public vote in the first round registered 63,190 votes.
 In the superfinal, "Rockefeller Street" performed by Getter Jaani was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 45,235 votes.
-The jury panel that voted in the first round of the final consisted of Jaanus Nőgisto, Iiris Vesik (singer), Erik Morna (Raadio 2 head of music), Veronika Portsmuth (conductor and singer), Chalice (singer), Kristo Rajsaare (Rabarocki and Tallinn Music Week organizer), Hannaliisa Uusmaa (musician), Siim Nestor (music critic), Peeter Vähi (composer), Helen Sildna (Tallinn Music Week organizer) and Ott Lepland (singer).
+The jury panel that voted in the first round of the final consisted of Jaanus Nőgisto (musician), Iiris Vesik (singer), Erik Morna (Raadio 2 head of music), Veronika Portsmuth (conductor and singer), Chalice (singer), Kristo Rajsaare (Rabarocki and Tallinn Music Week organizer), Hannaliisa Uusmaa (musician), Siim Nestor (music critic), Peeter Vähi (composer), Helen Sildna (Tallinn Music Week organizer) and Ott Lepland (singer).